Bake to the roots

 • 2

 There are probably not that many people that want to spend a lot of time in the kitchen after a long day at the office.
 Simple and quick weeknight dinner meals are always a good option, right?!
-These simple and easy Gnocchi with Mushrooms & Leek are ready in no time and taste really delicious too.
-No need to order something online – this one is faster than any delivery service. ;P
+These simple and easy Gnocchi with Mushrooms & Leeks are ready in no time and taste really delicious too.
+No need to order something online – this one is faster than any delivery service.

 In winter, the selection of veggies and fruit is always a bit limited here in Germany – compared to summer.
 At least if you want to cook with local produce.
 If you want to cook with seasonal veggies in fall and winter, there is a limit on what you can use.
-Cabbage, root veggies, and leek are the stars of the season instead of zucchini, bell pepper, and stuff like that. ;P
+Cabbage, root veggies, and leek are the stars of the season instead of zucchini, bell pepper, and stuff like that.

-If you don’t want to eat only cabbage and potatoes all winter long, you can add some variety to your diet with leek.
+If you don’t want to eat only cabbage and potatoes all winter long, you can add some variety to your diet with leeks.
 If you live in Germany, you are probably familiar with leek that is often added to the small veggie packages they sell as »soup veggies« in supermarkets.
 Those packages normally contain half a leek stalk – for this dish here, however, you need a whole leek.
-So forget those soup veggies. ;P
+So forget those soup veggies.

 There are regions in Germany where leeks are sometimes the main ingredient in a dish.
 For example, leek in a creamy sauce with some potatoes or pasta on the side.
 We normally do not prepare leek like that, but it’s a delicious dish.
-We recommend trying it one day. ;)
+We recommend trying it one day.

 Anyway.
 We use leek quite often for soup and stew – along with various other veggies.
 We prefer it over celeriac – another veggie you can find in those soup veggie packages.

 This gnocchi dish is a perfect weeknight dinner option for us.
 You don’t have to prepare a lot, and the veggies and gnocchi cook quite fast.
 In theory, the dish is ready in less than 30 minutes if you don’t dawdle.
-If you work as a team, you’re even faster. ;P
+If you work as a team, you’re even faster.

 For recipes like this one here, you can easily save even more time, when prepping ingredients some time in advance and freeze them.
 Onions, garlic, and leek keep for ages in the freezer and can easily be used frozen in many recipes.
 If you always have those ingredients in the freezer ready, you can get your dinner ready even quicker.